Syria Crisis: £22.50 could feed a family of 4 for a week

 Many familiest were forced to flee their homes with little or nothing at all.
 Significant numbers of refugees are living in crowded camps but 76% are in urban or rural areas where, with extremely limited resources, they face rising rent and living costs with no way of supporting their families.

 This places severe stress on the governments and people of the countries they flee to.
 In Lebanon, the number of registered refugees has reached one million and amounts to a quarter of the population.
-In Jordan, there are over 600,000 Syrian refugees - making them one-tenth of the population of the country.
+The government of Jordan estimates that the country is hosting 1.4 million Syrian refugees - making them one-fifth of the population of the country.

 Humanitarian organisations are also under pressure to provide food, shelter, health care, education and safety.